SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 with durations that overlap,
 causing a conflict.

-The listing below shows that the same error appears for overlapping write accesses to the properties of a structure that's stored in a global variable.
+The code below shows that the same error appears for overlapping write accesses to the properties of a structure that's stored in a global variable.